Why The Internet Is Freaking Out About Sasha Obama Right Now

 Wait...
 Sasha Obama has a Twitter account?
 Pres.
 Obama just said she tweets.— Micah Grimes (@MicahGrimes) July 5, 2016

-Twitter users and non-Twitter users alike began professing sarcastic reactions to the secrecy of the situation and suggesting hilarious claims to fame Sasha could also be harboring:
+Twitter users and non-Twitter users alike began professing sarcastic reactions to the secrecy of the situation and suggesting hilarious claims to fame Sasha could also be harbouring:

 Sasha Obama secretly tweets and ghostwrote the last three Drake albums.— Tim Duffy. (@TimDuffy) July 5, 2016